mieubrisse/personal-writing/let-programming-burn/post.md

 So too with AI.

 Building has been democratized like never before.
-Imagine the world when anyone can build out a side project not in two weeks, but a day!
+Imagine the world when anyone can build out a side project - not in weeks, but a day!

-And isn't that why we engineers got into coding in the first place?
+And isn't that why we got into coding in the first place?

 Not for love of brackets and semicolons and parentheses, but to make the machine do cool things?